Anupam-dagar/baileys/docs/search-api.md

 - `filters`: (Optional) A BQL query string for filtering entities.
 Refer to [Baileys Query Language (BQL)](bql.md)for more details on BQL.
 - `pageSize`: (Required) The maximum number of entities to return.
-The default is 0.
 Send -1 to retrieve all entities disabling pagination.
+0 is not a valid value.
 - `page`: (Optional) The page number of the entities to return.
 The default is 0 (page numbering starts from 0).
 - `sort`: (Optional) The sorting order for the entities.
 The format is `Column:Order`, where `Column` is the column name and `Order` is either `asc` or `desc`.
 For example, `name:asc` sorts the entities by the `name` column in ascending